What should I wear?

 Does the symphony’s performance venue accommodate people with special needs?

-In accordance with the ADA, the Riverview Theater and First Baptist Church of Shreveport are fully accessible to our patrons with special needs.
+In accordance with the ADA, First Baptist Church of Shreveport and The Strand Theatre are fully accessible to our patrons with special needs.
 Please be sure to mention the need for ADA seating when purchasing concert tickets.